 So, now you know a little bit more about what marketing means to you, and you have a better understanding of what branding is, in a business sense, you’re ready to roll up your sleeves and get to work.

-The next step is to figure out who your ideal client is, and why it’s so critical to understand who they are, what problems they face and how you can help them with that, so keep an eye out for that article coming next week.
+The next steps to establishing your brand are to figure out exactly what you’re selling by determine your niche, and then who your ideal client is, and why it’s so critical to understand who they are, what problems they face and how you can help them with that.